 “I will send my messenger, who will prepare the way before me.
 Then suddenly the Lord you are seeking will come to his temple; the messenger of the covenant, whom you desire, will come,” says the Lord Almighty.

-See how the OT ends with the expectation of the forerunner and expectation of the Messiah.
+Notice how the OT ends with the expectation of the forerunner and expectation of the Messiah.

 5“See, I will send the prophet Elijah to you before that great and dreadful day of the Lord comes.
 6He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.”